John Celivergos Zachos: American Civil War

 The test concluded that the new technique he created during his time at Port Royal was effective enough to teach adults.
 It was a simple teaching method.
 The method employed a unique phonic education technique of teaching English reading by sounds of letters.
 That same year an official book was published to educate the former adult slaves.
 Phonic Primer and Reader.
 Thus was coined the phrase: The Port Royal Experiment.
 After his work Salmon P. Chase gave Zachos an extraordinary recommendation.

 Career and later life

-Another notable Greek American abolitionist was a resident of Boston around this period.
-His name was Chaplain Photius Fisk.
 Zachos continued living in Boston for another two years.
 He became a Unitarian Minister.
 He gave twelve lectures at the Lowell Institute.
-Both Samuel Gridley Howe and Zachos Departed Boston at around the same time.
+Both Samuel Gridley Howe and Zachos departed Boston at around the same time.
 Samuel Gridley Howe traveled back to Greece to carry relief to the Cretan refugees and Zachos moved to Meadville Lombard Theological School.

+In May 1866, he became the Professor of Sacred Rhetoric.
+While at the Theological School, he established another Literary Society.
+American author, historian, and Unitarian minister Edward Everett Hale spoke very highly of John C. Zachos.

+Historian Earl Morse Wilbur describes Zachos's call to minister at the Independent Congregational Church (Unitarian) of Meadville (Pennsylvania), writing: "A call was given, January 28, 1866, to the Rev. John Celivergos Zachos of West Newton, Mass.
+He accepted the call and began his ministry here at the beginning of May, at a salary of $1500, in addition to the rents of the minister's house, and with four weeks' annual vacation."
+Wilbur wrote further:Something of the schoolmaster was apparent in his style of preaching.
+He was a versatile man, with an uncommonly wide range of interests; a Greek in temperament as well as by birth, fond of abstract themes, and inclined to consider subjects rather from the philosophical or speculative than from the practical side.
+Yet, though fluent in language, he was not considered an especially strong preacher, nor yet a superior pastor.
+In addition to the work of his ministry, he was professor of Sacred Rhetoric and Oratory in the Theological School during the two years of his residence here and continued to hold this office during the year after his departure, returning to give lectures.
+To him, it is said, is due the suggestion that led to the forming of the Meadville Literary Union in December 1866.
+Mr. Zachos resigned in July 1868 and left Meadville at the beginning of October in order to accept a call to the church at Ithaca, N.Y.
+His departure was generally lamented, as the loss of a faithful minister who was ready to devote himself to every good cause, and who had endeared himself to all classes by his affable manner and his kindness of heart.